Simultaneous Equations in Elementary School? You Bet!

 Inspired by Sawyer’s work, I designed my own simultaneous equations puzzle for elementary school students as part of the Dynamic Number project.
 An interactive Web Sketchpad version of the puzzle appears below (and here).

 Each square in the 4 x 4 grid is randomly populated with either a circle, triangle, square, or hexagon, or is left blank.
 Each of the four shapes is assigned a secret numerical value between 1 and 10.
 Students can view the sum of the shapes in any row or column of the grid simply by pressing the corresponding Show Sum button.
-The goal is to determine the numerical values of the shapes by reasoning about the sums.
+The goal is to determine the numerical values of the shapes by reasoning about the sums and to do so in as few button presses as possible.

 Each time students press New Problem, a new assortment of random shapes appears in the grid and the numerical values of the shapes change as well.
-Some challenges are harder than others.
-The first puzzle that appears above is fairly straightforward since the square sits by itself in the rightmost column.
-But other puzzles, which contain fewer blanks, ramp up the challenge.
+Some challenges are harder than others depending on how many blank squares appear in the grid.
 Students might discover, for example, that a square and a circle sum to 13 while a square and two circles sum to 17.
 Reasoning that the two sets of shapes are the same except for the extra circle, students can deduce that the circle is equal to 4 (just as they might reason about the height of the son in Sawyer’s puzzle).

 Because there are a total of eight rows and columns in the grid, students have lots of options for picking which sums will be most helpful.
 And if a particular grid proves too hard to solve, no big deal—students can simply press New Problem and try again.

-Pressing the Make Your Own button links to a second version of the puzzle that allows students to set their own numerical values for the four shapes.
+On the second page of the websketch, students to set their own numerical values for the four shapes.
 Working in pairs, one student looks away while the other student enters values for the four shapes.
-When she’s done, she presses Hide Answers and then New Symbols, perhaps more than once, until she’s satisfied with the puzzle.
+When she’s done, she presses Hide Answers and then New Shapes, perhaps more than once, until she’s satisfied with the difficulty level of the puzzle.
 Her partner then gets cracking on the solution.

 An annotated list of all our elementary-themed blog posts is here.